 From 1834 to 1845, it is believed that members met in several places - Brother Benjamin Pierce's house at 305 Cabot Street, Brother Elliott Woodberry's home at 28 Bartlett Street, the home of Colonel Edwards, and Thomas Farris' tavern (now 312 Cabot Street.)
 Bell's Hall, Corner of Cabot St. and May St. was used as a meeting place from 1845 to 1852.
 From 1852 - 1868, the Lodge met in a hall over William Lord's store (now 152 Cabot Street.)
 The Masonic Building, corner of Cabot Street and Washington St was the first permanent home for Liberty Lodge and used from 1868 to 1924.
 Odd Fellows Hall was used as a meeting place from 1924 to 1956 after the Masonic Building was destroyed by fire.
 The following meeting place of Liberty Lodge, dedicated in 1956, was 20 Washington Street.
 The building was formerly the Congregational Church.
 In 2013 the members of Liberty Lodge took a vote to vacate and sell their aging building.

 The members are currently having their monthly meetings at the Salem Masonic Building, 70 Washington Street, Salem.
-Thanks to a long lasting Fraternal relationship with the Freemasons in Salem, the move was able to accommodate a home to perform Masonry's sacred rituals and the facilities to entertain their visiting Brethren at events of the Lodge.
-Although the members of Liberty had to make the difficult decision to leave Beverly, their resolve has never been stronger to continue to support the Masonic and charitable needs of Beverly, as they have, according to their Ancient Masonic Traditions, since the 1800's.
+Although the members of Liberty had to make the difficult decision to move their meetings to Salem, their resolve has never been stronger to continue to support the Masonic and charitable needs of Beverly, as they have, according to their Ancient Masonic Traditions, since the 1800's.

 CHARLES WOODBERRY - A MEMORIAL ADDRESS